 It depends on your health plan.
 Most large insurers have temporarily waived cost-sharing for COVID-19 testing and treatment.
 If you are covered by one of those providers, you probably won't pay deductibles, coinsurance or copayments for coronavirus-related medical services for a set period

 More information is available from insurers’ websites.
 If your provider is not listed, call your health plan’s customer service number to find out about its coronavirus response.

-- Aetna: No cost-sharing for diagnostic testing to determine whether treatment is needed or for antibody tests.
-The test must be FDA-authorized and ordered by a health care professional, in or out of network.
+- Aetna: No cost-sharing for diagnostic testing to determine whether treatment is needed (including home tests), or for antibody tests ordered by a physician or medical professional.
 The waiver does not apply to tests for the purpose of returning to work or school, except as required by law.
-Out-of-pocket costs for inpatient treatment for COVID-19 are waived through Sept.
-30.
+Out-of-pocket costs for inpatient treatment for COVID-19 are waived through Dec.
+31.

 - Anthem: No out-of-pocket costs for doctor-ordered COVID-19 testing and related visits.
 Cost-sharing is waived for COVID-19 treatment from hospitals and health care providers in your plan’s network, through Dec.
 31.